-Save the Dates are a relatively new concept, having only become popular in the last 10-15 years.
+Save the Dates are a relatively new concept, having only become popular in the last 10ish years.
 They’re used to notify your nearest and dearest that you’ve set a wedding date – and that they’re invited!
-So what do you need to know about Save the Dates?
+This allows your wedding guests to keep the wedding date free, and start considering travel arrangements.
+But what do you need to know about sending Save the Dates?

 Why send Save the Dates?

-Save the Dates are an optional extra, and are usually sent when you’re worried your wedding guests might need the extra notice to save for travel or to keep the date open (due to a holiday weekend, or a weekday wedding perhaps).
+Save the Dates are usually sent when you’re worried your wedding guests might need the extra notice to save for travel or to keep the date open (due to a holiday weekend, or a weekday wedding perhaps).

 They are sent out around 6 months to a year before the big day.
 Sending much more than a year after is not that helpful; people forget, flights can’t be booked yet, circumstances change… on the other hand, sending your Save the Dates too close to a wedding can cause confusion too.